mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

         {  "_id" : "newDB",  "primary" : "m103-example",  "partitioned" : false }
 ```

-I have to on shard 1 and 1 on shard 2.
-Now, I'm going to issue a find against the products collection specifying this document where sku is this value.
-I'm also going to add the explain query modifier so that we can dig a little bit deeper into how we get our results.
+I have *2 on shard 1 and 1 on shard 2*.
+Now, I'm going to issue a find against the *products collection* specifying this document where *sku* is this value *(1000000749)*.
+I'm also going to add the *explain()* query modifier so that we can dig a little bit deeper into how we get our results.
 So, let's take a look here.
 First of all, notice for stage we have single shard.

 That means for this specific query, not only was Mongos able to target a subset of shards, it was able to retrieve the entire results set from a single shard without needing to merge the results.